Links International

 Getting on Their Radar

-Existing Networks: The organization works in 64 nations through established partner relationships.
-Organizations working in their priority areas (poverty relief, Christian mission, healthcare, education, micro-enterprise) in their target countries may be able to connect through:
+Existing Networks: The organisation works in 64 nations through established partner relationships.
+Organisations working in their priority areas (poverty relief, Christian mission, healthcare, education, micro-enterprise) in their target countries may be able to connect through:

-Trustees and Leadership: With Dr. Philip Daniel Moore serving as chair and 6 additional trustees, the organization's grant decisions appear to be made at trustee level based on strategic alignment with mission partners.
+Trustees and Leadership: With 7 trustees overseeing operations, the organisation's grant decisions appear to be made at trustee level based on strategic alignment with mission partners.

 Application Success Factors